erebelo/spring-common-lib/README.md

      git checkout -b release-2.0.0
      ```

-   - Update the version in pom.xml of the project to the desired new version number:
+   - Update the version in pom.xml for all modules of the project to the desired new version number:

      ```xml
      <version>2.0.0</version>